Animal Plant And Bacterial Cells

 Introduction: The Cell – A Universal Building Block

 All living organisms, from the smallest bacteria to the largest whales, are composed of cells.
 These microscopic units are the fundamental building blocks of life, responsible for carrying out all the essential processes that keep organisms alive.
 Despite their commonality as the basis of life, cells exhibit significant diversity in their structure and function.
-This diversity reflects the evolutionary adaptations that have enabled organisms to thrive in a wide range of environments.
+Because of that, this diversity reflects the evolutionary adaptations that have enabled organisms to thrive in a wide range of environments.
 We will primarily focus on three major cell types: animal cells, plant cells, and bacterial cells, each with its own unique characteristics.

 Animal Cells: The Versatile Powerhouses